Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 But, they were going.
 And the office threw a party to wish her luck.
 Pulled out all the stops, too!
 Apparently it was all Ava’s idea, as she was the only other person in the office who’d put on some body armor and seen combat up close and personal... though, she was keeping her dog close, today.

 Gabrielle got the chance to thank her round about the time the last of the cake vanished.
-"You really didn’t have to go to these lengths, you know…"
+"You really didn’t have to go to these lengths, you know..."

 "It felt important.
 This isn’t an opportunity most reporters get, or are willing to step up to."